CJColemanB/GraphIntegrator/README.md

 ## Skills used/required
 - Python
+- Flask (backend sections for the website, in lieu of JavaScript
 - MatPlotLib (library for graph plotting and other mathematical functions for Python)

 ## Current To-Do plan: